Quick and Easy Flaky Pie Crust

 - Make this flaky pie crust 1-2 days in advance and store in the refrigerator wrapped tightly in plastic wrap.
 Let stand at room temperature until it’s just soft enough to roll.

-- Pie dough may be frozen immediately after making it in a food processor — just wrap it tightly in plastic wrap in more of a flattened disk for easier rolling once thawed, and wrap in foil as well.
+- Pie dough may be frozen immediately after preparing it.
+Form it into a flattened disc and wrap it tightly in plastic wrap, then wrap it in foil.
 You may also freeze it in a plate that is freezer safe, wrapped in plastic wrap and foil.
 Thaw in the refrigerator over night before using.

 - Yields (1) 9″ pie crust.
 Recipe is easily doubled for a double crust pie.